Students are responsible for knowing the following:

 - Pedestrians always have the right of way; stop at all crosswalks and watch for pedestrians;

 - All state and local driving laws will be enforced, including the recognition of all posted signs regarding speed, right of way, direction of traffic and stop signs;

 - All accidents involving personal injury, property damage or hit-and-run must be reported immediately to Campus Safety.

-Parking and drive-through vehicular traffic are not permitted in the Quad area without permission from Facilities Management.
+Parking and drive-through vehicular traffic is strictly prohibited in the Quad area without permission from Facilities Management or Campus Safety.